 For a more elegant dining experience, Lilette offers French and Italian-inspired cuisine with an emphasis on fresh local ingredients.
 It is counted among the best restaurants in New Orleans by locals and is perfect for a long, upscale lunch or a romantic dinner on the heated patio.
 Classic starters include escargot and duck confit.

-Sure, you can get hot dogs anywhere, but only on Magazine Street in the Big Easy can you eat alligator and crawfish dogs topped with andouille, crawfish, etouffee, or any other of 30 available toppings at no charge.
+Sure, you can get hot dogs anywhere, but only on Magazine Street in the Big Easy can you eat alligator and crawfish dogs topped with andouille sauce, crawfish etouffee, or any other of 30 available toppings at no charge.
 Fish, vegetarian, and vegan options are also available.

 Joey K's is a casual neighborhood restaurant that serves comfort food New Orleans' style.
-Daily blackboard specials include White Beans and Pork Chops on Mondays and Creole Jambalaya on Fridays.
-This is a lunch spot that's unpretentious and reasonably priced.
+Daily blackboard specials include white beans with fried pork chop on Mondays and Creole jambalaya on Fridays.
+This is a dinner and lunch spot that's unpretentious and reasonably priced.

 Serving up Southern cuisine with an emphasis on locally sourced products, but inspired by international cooking styles, Coquette is housed in a late-1880s building that was once an auto parts store in the Garden District.
 Dining rooms are on two floors and there's a 12-seat bar.
-House special meals include a three-course brunch and a five-course blind tasting dinner.
+The restaurant offers a five-course blind tasting dinner.